 UNIX is a registered trademark of The Open Group in the United States and other countries.

-Java and all Java-based trademarks and logos are trademarks or registered trademarks of Sun Microsystems, Inc. in the United States, other countries, or both.
+Java and all Java-based trademarks and logos are trademarks of Sun Microsystems, Inc. in the United States, other countries, or both.

 Adaptec and HostRAID are trademarks of Adaptec, Inc., in the United States, other countries, or both.